aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/aws-services/cloudtrail.md

-# Amazon CloudTrail Logs
+# AWS CloudTrail Logs
- Amazon CloudTrail monitors and records account activity across your AWS infrastructure.
+ AWS CloudTrail monitors and records account activity across your AWS infrastructure.
 It outputs all the data to the specified S3 bucket or a CloudWatch log group.
 ## Create log ingestion
 You can create a log ingestion into Amazon OpenSearch Service either by using the Centralized Logging with OpenSearch console or by deploying a standalone CloudFormation stack.